Chapter Thirteen: Polygamy

-"The Mormons continued to practice polygamy despite these laws since they believed they were protected by the freedom of religion clause in the Bill of Rights" (Embry p 9) In 1879, while Isaac was serving his mission, the supreme court ruled that laws against polygamy were constitutional.
+"The Mormons continued to practice polygamy despite these laws since they believed they were protected by the freedom of religion clause in the Bill of Rights."
+(Embrey p 9) In 1879, while Isaac was serving his mission, the Supreme Court ruled that laws against polygamy were constitutional.
 Bishop Bills talked about a meeting in Salt Lake that many from South Jordan attended, to show their support for polygamy and against the persecution that the Saints were enduring.
-“We have had a Grand Demonstration in Salt Lake City to welcome President D H Wells back or on his return from the Penitentiary as he was fined for contempt of Court one hundred dollars and two days imprisonment for not revealing the secrets of the Endowment House.
+“We have had a Grand Demonstration in Salt Lake City to welcome President D H Wells back on his return from the Penitentiary as he was fined for contempt of court one hundred dollars and two days imprisonment for not revealing the secrets of the Endowment House.
 Most of our Ward went…” (Bills) The persecution was very heavy and burdensome, starting before Isaac left on his Mission.
 Bishop Bills wrote to Isaac.
-“The news that I selected for you contains more news and rascality from our Enemies than any other paper ever published.”
+“The news that I selected for you contains more news and rascality from our enemies than any other paper ever published.”
 (Bills)

-Isaac got some idea of the changed atmosphere towards polygamy while he was on his mission upon his return home from the mission.
-A New York reporter confronted them about efforts of the State Department with regards to asking other countries to prohibit Mormons from immigrating to the U.S. because of their belief in Polygamy.
-Secretary of State Evart wrote, "It is not doubted, therefore, that when the subject is brought to its attention, the government of ___ ___ will take such steps as may be compatible with its laws and usages to check the organization [Mormon Church] of these criminal enterprises by agents who are thus operating beyond the reach of the law of the United States and to prevent the departure of those proposing to come hither as violators of the law by engaging in such criminal enterprises by whomsoever instigated."
-(U.S. Department of State 1879) (See Chapter 12.)
-No foreign governement saw a way to comply with this request.
+Isaac got some idea of the changed atmosphere that took place while he was on his mission to England upon his return home while traveling through New York.
+(See chapter 13.)
+A New York reporter confronted them ( See New York Times 1879) about efforts of the State Department with regards to asking other countries to prohibit Mormons from immigrating to the U.S. because of their belief in Polygamy.
+Secretary of State Evart had written a form letter to go to other countries.
+"It is not doubted, therefore, that when the subject is brought to its attention, the government of ___ ___ will take such steps as may be compatible with its laws and usages to check the organization [Mormon Church] of these criminal enterprises by agents who are thus operating beyond the reach of the law of the United States and to prevent the departure of those proposing to come hither as violators of the law by engaging in such criminal enterprises by whomsoever instigated."
+(U.S. Department of State 1879) No foreign government saw a way to comply with this request.

 The atmosphere and persecution of polygamist families Isaac met upon his return home, was different from when he left.